Unboxed-Software/solana-course/content/oracles.md

 }
 ```

 Notice we’re using the close constraint because once the transaction completes, we want to close the `escrow_account`.
-The sol used as rent in the account will be transferred to the user account.
+The SOL used as rent in the account will be transferred to the user account.

 We also use the address constraints to verify that the feed account passed in is actually the `usdc_sol` feed and not some other feed (we have the SOL_USDC_FEED address hard coded).
 In addition, the AggregatorAccountData struct that we deserialize comes from the Switchboard rust crate.
-It verifies that the given account is owned by the switchboard program and allows us to easily look at it’s values.
+It verifies that the given account is owned by the switchboard program and allows us to easily look at its values.
 You’ll notice it’s wrapped in a `AccountLoader`.
-This is because the feed is actually a fairly large account and it needs to be zero copied ( more about that in another lesson ).
+This is because the feed is actually a fairly large account and it needs to be zero copied.

-Moving on to the logic of the withdraw instruction, there are a few things we will want to do.
-First we are going to check if the feed is stale.
+Now let's implement the withdraw instruction's logic.
+First, we check if the feed is stale.
 Then we fetch the current price of SOL stored in the `feed_aggregator` account.
-Then, we’ll want to check that the current price is above the escrow `unlock_price`.
+Lastly, we want to check that the current price is above the escrow `unlock_price`.
 If it is, then we transfer the SOL from the escrow account back to the user and close the account.
 If it isn’t, then the instruction should finish and return an error.

 ```rust
 pub fn withdraw_handler(ctx: Context<Withdraw>, params: WithdrawParams) -> Result<()> {